LeeMorinUCF/QMB3311S22/demo_01_PP_Ch_1_2_hello_python/README.md

 >>> # Python ignores this sentence because of the # symbol.

 ```
-A future user that understands what is going on will be happier
+A future user who understands what is going on will be happier
 to use your program.
 Sometimes the future user is *future you*.